There’s a tree outside my kitchen window that usually blooms in March or April. This year, it bloomed the first week of February.

 But it’s the roots that really matter.
 It’s the roots that keep a tree alive and healthy no matter the changing wind and weather.
 It makes me wonder, how healthy are our roots?

-For more daily encouragement download our FREE app First 5, and spend your first moments of each day with God.
+For more ways to experience God download our FREE app First 5, and spend your first moments of each day with God.

 Encouragement for Today by Lysa TerKeurst, Karen Ehman, Amy Carroll and other P31 authors